thomasabishop/eolas/Logic/General_concepts/Logical_equivalence.md

 Note that the property of equivalence stated in terms of derivablity above is identical to the derivation rule for the [material biconditional](/Logic/Proofs/Biconditional_Introduction.md):

 ![bi-intro.png](/img/bi-intro.png)

-//TODO: Add demonstration of this by deriving two equivalents from one of DeMorgan's Laws